- Go Greek!

 IFC Fall Rush Events

 During Opening Week (freshmen orientation week) IFC hosts two large events to get the freshmen on campus interacting with each other and interested in Greek Life.
-The first is a casino night in which the student’s receive fake money and can walk around and play various casino games.
+The first is our annual Vegas Night in which the student’s receive fake money and can walk around and play various casino games.
 Each table is run by members of a different fraternity which gives freshmen the opportunity to meet men from all of the different fraternities.
 The student’s can turn in their money at the end of the night and receive raffle tickets for prizes such as gift cards.
-Also IFC hosts a put putt-putt event outside the Havener Student Center.
-Each fraternity builds their own putt-putt hole.
-Any students interested in Greek Life have the opportunity to go through and play each hole to meet members of all the respective fraternities.

 Greek Leadership Retreat